probabl-ai/skore/CONTRIBUTING.rst

     open build/html/index.html

-The PR will also build the documentation and a bot will indicate the link to the documentation preview to easily check the results.
+The PR will also build the documentation and a bot will automatically add a comment with a link to the documentation preview to easily check the results.

 Contributing to the docstrings
 ------------------------------